amykesara/amykesara/README.md

 Cellist and HCI Researcher

-Masters of Music and Computer Science ♡
+Master of Music and Computer Science ♡